hkuwana/yana-data/README.md

 3. Wait for the analysis to complete (it will show progress messages)

 #### Step 6: Find Your Results
-1. Look for a new folder called `enhanced_results` in your project folder
+1. Look for a new folder called `results` in your project folder
 2. Inside you'll find:
    - `figures/` folder with all the graphs (PNG, SVG, PDF formats)
-   - `excel/` folder with the Excel file
+   - `excel/` folder with the Excel file containing 12 comprehensive sheets
    - `allen_brain_atlas_mapping_report.txt` with detailed mapping information

 #### Troubleshooting for Beginners